Create automation rules in Confluence

 Create a rule from a template

-A rule template functions similarly to a page template: It provides a starting point with appropriate components pre-selected and arranged in the rule chain on the left.
+A rule template functions similarly to a page template: It provides a starting point with appropriate steps pre-selected and arranged in the rule chain on the left.

 To create a rule from a template:

-1. Select each component in the rule chain to see what it does – and to configure it.
+Select each step in the rule chain to view and configure it.

-2. Select Add component to add more conditions, branches, or actions.
+Select Add step to add more conditions, branches, or actions.

 The rule chain contains the instructions for the rule.
 Once your rule is enabled, components will run in the order they appear from top to bottom.